Well last night wasn't too bad. Although it was noisy it all came to an end by 23:00 which was a pleasant surprise.

 The Chef had managed to buy a baguette from Reception before we left, this being Sunday and the shops not open.

-Our first stop was to be at Cape Trafalgar where Admiral Horatio Nelson died during the famous Battle of Trafalgar, the anniversary of which is coming up in eleven days.
+Our first stop was at Cape Trafalgar where Admiral Horatio Nelson died during the famous Battle of Trafalgar, the anniversary of which is coming up in eleven days.